125 Examples in Word and Excel

 Continue to see 8 Freelance Invoices.

 A service invoice is used to bill for professional and non-professional services, such as consulting, child care, or tutoring.
 It is not to be used when billing for tangible objects.
 It is useful to reflect different services that are billed at different rates or partially billed.

 Continue to see 18 Service Invoices.

 While “packing slip” is technically not an invoice, some companies use “waybill” as a bill or invoice since it often indicates charges to be paid.
 Waybill, also known as packing slip, delivery note, shipping list, or a packing list, is a document which identifies the contents of the package.

 Continue to see 13 Packing Slips.

 TRAVEL INVOICE can refer to a Service Invoice template for the travel industry, or to an Expense Report.
 Our page offers invoice templates specially designed for travel agencies.

 Continue to see 3 Travel Bills.

 A rent receipt, also called a rental invoice, is given by a landlord to a tenant as a record of rent received.
-Although not legally required in every state, it is a good idea to provide one in case a dispute arises.
+Although not legally required in every state, it is a good idea to provide one in the event of a dispute.

 Continue to see 10 Rent Receipts.